Free Antique Appraisal Apps vs Professional Appraisal: When a Report Matters

 For these use cases, a report is often the practical minimum: insurance applications, estate or tax contexts, resale negotiations, donation deductions, and dispute risk.

-Use this quick matrix before you choose
+Use this quick decision matrix before you choose

 Decision point Free app Professional report